 Scientific Programming Concepts Course @ UCD

-ICHEC is organising the "Scientific Programming Concepts" course on 14-15 and 28-29 November 2017 at NUI Galway.
+ICHEC is organising the "Scientific Programming Concepts" course on 15-16 January and 12-13 March 2018 at UCD.
 It is an introduction to programming concepts aimed at scientists who have had minimal or no formal training in the subject.
 The focus is on C and Fortran yet the general concepts should be applicable to other programming languages.
 The main topics covered in this module includes: overview of computer architecture, the Linux shell, the imperative programming paradigm, data types & arithmetic operations, loops & conditional statements, object-oriented programming, standard libraries, compilation, C pointers and memory management, modern Fortran, scripting languages and an introduction to HPC concepts.

 On successful completion of this module, students should be able to: